What the odor is not: Estimation by elimination: Discussion

+Our algorithm differs from compressed sensing \cite{candes2006robust, candes2005decoding, donoho2006compressed, ganguli2012compressed} which uses a dense, linear sensing matrix to represent high-dimensional sparse vectors in a low dimensional signal, which is decoded through constrained minimization.
+We similarly assume sparsity of the input vector, but we do not assume linear sensing, and our sensing matrices are sparse, like known odorant-receptor interaction matrices \cite{mainland2015human,munch2016door}.
+Also, our decoding mechanism exploits sensory silence, rather than imposing sparsity in the decoded vector \cite{rozell2008sparse}.
+Our approach cannot provide the same general decoding guarantees as compressed sensing, but it succeeds well in the relevant regime of parameters.

-Our algorithm can decode complex natural odors detected by chemosensing devices like electric noses \cite{johnson2006dna, goldsmith2011biomimetic}.
+Finally, our algorithm may have applications for decoding complex odors detected by chemosensing devices like electric noses \cite{johnson2006dna, goldsmith2011biomimetic}.
 In this engineered setting, the target odorants and response functions are explicitly known so that our method of ``Estimation by Elimination'' can be precisely implemented.

-\acknow{VS was supported by a University of Pennsylvania Computational Neuroscience Initiative fellowship.
+{\bf Acknowledgements:} VS was supported by the University of Pennsylvania Computational Neuroscience Initiative and NIH-SC2GM140945.
 VB was supported by Simons Foundation MMLS grant 400425, and NSF grants PHY-160761 and PHY-1734030.
-VB thanks the Kavli IPMU for hospitality as this work was completed. }
+VB thanks the Kavli IPMU for hospitality.
+We are grateful to Vikas Bhandawat for useful communications.